 The summary presents the main points of the city of Turku's 2020 financial statements.

 You can move from chapter to chapter by clicking on the titles below and the links at the end of the chapters.

-The City Board’s Concern Section has 13 members, and each member has a personal vice member.
-The City Council chooses the members of the City Board’s Concern Section for two years at a time.
+The Group Division has nine members, each with a personal vice member.
+The City Council elects the members of the Group Division for two years at a time.

 A call is open for research projects matching the Turku Urban Research Programme 2019-2023.
 The research funding is provided by the City of Turku, the West-Finland Housing Association of Public Utility, the University of Turku, and the Åbo Akademi University.
 The call applies to research groups, led by and including researchers affiliated with the University of Turku (UTU) and the Åbo Akademi University (ÅA).

 Do you lack a venue for a meeting or for a festive event?
 Arkea’s Restaurant Nereidi can be transformed to a venue for a festive event for up to 180 persons.

 The address of the restaurant is Postikatu 2 in the Pitkämäki region in Turku.